Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Hodgkin Lymphoma Types

 Hodgkin lymphoma is divided into two major types according to how the lymph cells look under a microscope and whether Reed-Sternberg cells are present.
-Knowing the type of lymphoma helps doctors determine your best treatment.
+Knowing the type you have helps doctors determine the best Hodgkin lymphoma treatment.

 Classical Hodgkin Lymphoma is the most common type in the United States.
 It accounts for about 95% of cases and is the most curable Hodgkin lymphoma.
 Subtypes include: